 There’s also an option for a constant notification with battery voltage, temperature, and whether it is charging or discharging.
 We personally find permanent notifications to be irritating, but if you need to know the voltage all the time then the option’s there.

-In all, GBW is a useful addition for reading your battery.
+In all, GBW is a useful addition to reading your battery.
 The app ships with almost all its features (no ads for those who donate).
 It isn’t compatible with task killers or apps2SD, so don’t download this in conjunction with Go TaskManager.

 We have used Multicon before and it’s an interesting idea.
 Multicon Widget creates boxes with four tiny app icons crammed into the space of one normal icon.
 Tapping the tiny app icon launches that app.

-This is unquestionably not an app for users with thick fingers or a hatred of cluttered images.
+This is unquestionably not an app for users with thick fingers or hatred of cluttered images.
 It’s a lot harder to tap the correct icon when the image is a fraction of its former size.
 However, Multicon Widget is still a very cool concept and it works.
 If a page overflowing with app icons sounds appealing to you, MW is free.

 We can’t state that the third-party widgets are better than the stock ones.
 For all we know, you could have really awesome stock widgets.
 If you don’t, these options are well worth your time.
 There are so many great widget apps that no Android user should be stuck widget-less.
 At least we think so.